 Our Parents Association, which includes every parent and caregiver within the EMS community, is a partner in our DEIB efforts.
 Their Diversity, Equity & Inclusion committee, created in 2016, hosts educational events throughout the year, and the International Food Festival that the Parents Association hosts is open to the entire community (health and safety precautions permitting) and is one of our largest EMS celebrations of cultural diversity.

 EMS alumni have participated in community discussions regarding DEIB and are active participants in engaging prospective applicants from diverse communities.
-Alumni support of scholarship and financial aid enables EMS to support more students from various socioeconomic backgrounds to attend.
+Alumni support of financial aid enables EMS to support more students from various socioeconomic backgrounds to attend.

 Phoebe Search, Director of Diversity, Equity, Inclusivity, and Belonging (DEIB)